-- · The SDHC logo is a trademark. - Microsoft, Windows, Internet Explorer, Windows Media, Windows Vista, Windows 7, and DirectX are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - · Macintosh, Mac OS, QuickTime, and iPhoto are trademarks of Apple Inc. - Adobe and Reader are trademarks or registered trademarks in the United States and other countries of Adobe Systems Incorporated. - YouTube, the YouTube logo, and "Broadcast Yourself" are trademarks or registered trademarks of YouTube, LLC. - EXILIM, Photo Transport, and YouTube Uploader for CASIO are registered trademarks or trademarks of CASIO COMPUTER CO., LTD. - All other company or product names mentioned herein may be registered trademarks or trademarks of their respective companies.
+- · The SDHC logo is a trademark. - Microsoft, Windows, Internet Explorer, Windows Media, Windows Vista, Windows 7, and DirectX are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Macintosh, Mac OS, QuickTime, and iPhoto are trademarks of Apple Inc. - Adobe and Reader are trademarks or registered trademarks in the United States and other countries of Adobe Systems Incorporated. - YouTube, the YouTube logo, and "Broadcast Yourself" are trademarks or registered trademarks of YouTube, LLC. - HDMI, the HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing, LLC. - EXILIM, Photo Transport, and YouTube Uploader for CASIO are registered trademarks or trademarks of CASIO COMPUTER CO., LTD. - All other company or product names mentioned herein may be registered trademarks or trademarks of their respective companies.